mlox/mlox/mlox/mlox_readme.txt

 - Select All: allows you to select the text of the plugin order so you can copy and paste it somewhere.

 - Paste: allows you to paste a list of plugins into mlox so you can, for example, analyze the plugin list posted by someone in a forum post.
 Input formats can be: Morrowind.ini [Game Files] section format, the format from Wrye Mash's "Copy List" function, or the output of Reorder Mods++.
+NOTE: when you paste in a list of plugins, mlox assumes they are all active!
+Also, some of the rule functions like testing plugin size obviously won't work when you're pasting in from a list, and in these cases to be on the safe side, the rules will return a positive result, meaning that you will likely see false positives.
+For example, with a rule checking if you have a plugin containing GMSTs it would normally do that by checking the size of the plugin you have installed.
+But when you paste in from a list, mlox cannot check the size, so if it just sees the name of the plugin it will report that it may have GMSTs in it, whereas in reality it's possible that the user has cleaned that plugin, which would change its size.

 - Open File: this option allows you to input a list of plugins from file, instead of from pasting them.
-See the Paste option for input formats.
+See the Paste option for input formats and caveats.

 - Debug: this will pop up a window containing a list of debugging output (and automatically copy the contents to a file: